Terms & Policies

 Data

-• Plait services and data are hosted in Amazon Web Services (AWS) facilities in the USA (us-east-2) and Sydney, Australia (ap-southeast-2).
+• Plait services and data are hosted in Azure facilities in the USA (eastus and centralus)

 • Customer data is stored in multi-tenant datastores; we do not have individual datastores for each customer.
 However strict privacy controls exist in our application code that are designed to ensure data privacy and to prevent one customer from accessing another customer’s data (i.e., logical separation).
 We have many unit and integration tests in place to ensure these privacy controls work as expected.
 These tests are run every time our codebase is updated and even one single test failing will prevent new code from being shipped to production.